Mmaz1988/xle-glueworkbench-interface/README.md

 *Given the requirements are met

+# Relevant content

+- src/glue.tcl:
+Adds XLE+Glue functionality to XLE; serves as interface for XLE,Prolog and Java
+- src/extract_analysis.pl:
+Part of the system that extracts and rewrites glue premises from avms into strings
+- src/premises.pl:
+Part of the system that extracts and rewrites glue premises from avms into strings
+- src/transfer_glue_premises.pl:
+Part of the system that extracts and rewrites glue premises from avms into strings
+- xlerc:
+For loading the grammar and setting up environment variables for the semantic system
+- glue-basic.lfg:
+A simple grammar that encodes glue premises in the f-structure
+- blue-basic-semstr.lfg
+A simple grammar that encodes glue premises in the s-structure

 # Requirements

 Download (clone) this repository to your computer.
 Once all the requirements listed below are met, run the XLE from the repository folder.